Commonhold explained: What it is and what it means for leaseholders (2025 update)

 • This is in addition to the leasehold reform already underway, thanks to the Leasehold and Freehold Reform Act, which received Royal Assent in May 2024, and aims to strengthen existing consumer rights and introduce new ones for leaseholders such as by making it cheaper for some leaseholders to extend their lease or buy their freehold.
 Read more in our guide on Leasehold Reform.

-• Commonhold is used widely around the world – also known as the Strata system in Australia and condominiums in North America.
-But in the UK most flats are sold as leasehold.
-This is an outdated feudal system that can leave leasehold flat owners having to pay for extensive lease extensions and high levels of service charge.
+But in the UK most flats are sold as leasehold, that can leave leasehold flat owners having to pay for expensive lease extensions and high levels of service charge.

 How is a commonhold building managed?